knpuniversity/symfony/knpu/ep6-security/authenticator-get-user-check-credentials.md

 [[[ code('d2aff79dcb') ]]]

 The authenticator is *done*.
 If you need even more control over what happens on error or success, there are a few other methods you can override.
-Or check out our [Guard][1] tutorial.
+Or check out our [Guard][guard_screencast] tutorial.
 Let's finally hook this thing up.

 ## Registering the Service